netwizeBE/site/_projects/hasp-lvgl.md

 ## Demo Screens
-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="This is a sample of controls that can are available to use." %}

 ## Features